AJS-Communications/nonsocial/README.md

 ## Why

 I believe in a town square for everyone.
-I believe social media should be a public asset and not for profit.
+I believe social media should be a public utility and not for profit.
 This project is a step towards that reality.

 ## Todo List